DanielTakev/KendoAdminDashboard/README.md

 * Created admin dashboard grid with Kendo components.
 * Added E2E tests suite with sample tests and test reports.
 The reports are only available on local execution (the folders are `git ignored`).
+* The page setup is handled into the `prerequisites-setup.ts` file where the global const `test` is extended and all prerequisites are done before the test execution.
 - Technologies: TypeScript, HTML, CSS and Playwright for E2E testing

 To start the local server run: